DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 * 23rd of July 21:30~22:50 UTC: I decided to try to set up DNSCrypt, which took several attempts.
 And when I finally got it to work, substantial technical problems means I do not recommend using it until a future AGH beta build fix it.
 * 23rd of August 20:45~21:40 UTC: Had to look into https://github.com/AdguardTeam/AdGuardHome/issues/3465#issuecomment-904153260
 * 7th of September 01:01-01:30 UTC: One of my two Ethernet switches began bugging out for unknown reasons.
+* 9th of September 20:15~23:30 UTC, and intermittently on 10th of September: Replaced my old ASUS RT-AC68U, with an ASUS RT-AX89X.